There are six young ladies at the Rochester Unit who volunteer six months of their time

 Rochester is a beautiful city where the world-renowned Mayo Clinic is found.
-This service unit consists of six girls and their houseparents, Hank and Diane Kaufmann.
+This service unit consists of six volunteers and their houseparents.

-The girls work 5½ days a week at any of these places: Gift of Life Transplant House, Hope Lodge, Mayo Clinic, St. Mary’s Hospital, Ronald McDonald House, and the Rochester Mennonite Guest Home.
-At the Gift of Life Transplant House, the girls clean the kitchens and rooms.
-At Hope Lodge, the girls answer the phone, give tours, and clean.
-At Mayo Clinic, the girls work in the cafeteria, pass out children’s books, escort patients from recovery rooms, give hand massages to chemotherapy patients, and answer questions at information desks.
-At the St. Mary’s Hospital, the girls work in the Sisters’ Crossing Gift Shop, clean playrooms, help the Child Life staff, deliver flowers, and take a library cart around to patient rooms.
-At Ronald McDonald House, the girls sit at the front desk, answer the phone, and clean.
-At the Rochester Mennonite Guest Home, the girls help with the cleaning.
+The volunteers work 5½ days a week at any of these places: Gift of Life Transplant House, Hope Lodge, Mayo Clinic, St. Mary’s Hospital, Ronald McDonald House, and the Rochester Mennonite Guest Home.
+At the Gift of Life Transplant House, they clean the kitchens and rooms.
+At Hope Lodge, they answer the phone, give tours, and clean.
+At Mayo Clinic, they work in the cafeteria, pass out children’s books, escort patients from recovery rooms, give hand massages to chemotherapy patients, and answer questions at information desks.
+At the St. Mary’s Hospital, they work in the Sisters’ Crossing Gift Shop, clean playrooms, help the Child Life staff, deliver flowers, and take a library cart around to patient rooms.
+At Ronald McDonald House, they sit at the front desk, answer the phone, and clean.
+At the Rochester Mennonite Guest Home, they help with the cleaning.

 Singing is a large part of our witness in the city.
 We sing twice a week at the hospitals and guest home.
 Two Tuesday evenings a month are spent singing at the Gift of Life Transplant House and Hope Lodge, sometimes with the help of a youth group.